ortiza5/modding-vivaldi/basics/devtools.md

 to modify.
 Let’s change the font color of the active tab.

 1. Open DevTools and click the element picker button (mouse pointer) on top left.
    It turns blue.
-> Tip: You can also use the shortcut Crl+Shift+C to activate the element picker
+Alternatively, you can use the shortcut `Ctrl+Shift+C`.
 2. Hover the active tab in the Vivaldi window and move around until you see the span element with the `.title` class.